Tag Archives: France

 Sauternes: How Sweet It Is

-Château Doisy-Védrines, Barsac, SauternesHow about a little Sauternes to kick-start your day?
-While on our trip of a lifetime in Bordeaux, we spent a day in the sub-region of Sauternes, home of the greatest sweet wines in the world.
+Château Doisy-Védrines, Barsac, SauternesWe spent a day in the sub-region of Sauternes, home of the greatest sweet wines in the world.
 We were welcomed at Château Doisy-Védrines by the owner Olivier Casteja for a tour the property and a lunch in his modest, 2-storey farmhouse.
 Doisy-Védrines is situated in Barsac, within the Sauternes appellation, and has been owned by the Casteja family for generations.
 Château Doisy-Védrines, Barsac, SauternesOlivier toured us through the vineyards, explaining the process with which they make their sweet wines.
 He highlighted their low yields, the effects of Botrytis rot on the grapes and the arduous hand-harvesting procedure that spans for weeks to months; each step essential to the final product.
 Our 5-course lunch was paired with Doisy wines, with vintages dating back to 1970.
 It was fascinating to experience how well the sweet wines paired with each course.
-And what a boost of energy!
-This sugar jolt left us all riding high for the rest of day.
-Next stop: d’Yquem.

 Château d’Yquem, SauternesThe iconic Château d’Yquem is considered to produce the finest dessert wine in the world.
 During this rare opportunity to tour the property, we learned about the laborious process of making this exceptional wine.
-Sauternes is produced by grapes which have been attacked by a fungus called Botrytis cinerea, also known as noble rot, that partially raisinates the grapes.
+Sauternes is produced by grapes which have been attacked by a fungus called Botrytis cinerea, also known as Noble Rot, that partially raisinates the grapes.
 Château Doisy-Védrines, Barsac, SauternesA unique combination of weather is required in order for noble rot to take form (cool misty mornings followed by warm dry afternoons) otherwise grey rot will develop, spoiling the grapes.
-Hand harvested one ugly grape at a time over multiple passes through the vineyard (up to 14 for d’Yquem), the production of this wine is not only painstaking, but also a gamble with nature, as some years, when the conditions are not ideal, no wine is produced.
+Hand harvested one grape at a time over multiple passes through the vineyard (up to 14 for d’Yquem), the production of this wine is not only painstaking, but also a gamble with nature, as some years, when the conditions are not ideal, no wine is produced.
 The wines are reflectively expensive.
 Château d’Yquem, SauternesHowever a good Sauternes is an experience like no other for the senses.
-This nectar is deep gold in colour, lusciously sweet yet zesty and fresh, with rich tropical and earthy aromas and flavours that linger in your mouth for a loooooong time.
+This nectar is deep gold in colour, lusciously sweet yet zesty and fresh, with rich tropical and earthy aromas and flavours that linger in your mouth for a very long time.

 Barrel Tasting In Burgundy